Today's Articles

 Robert F. Kennedy

-*Robert "Bobby" Kennedy was born on this date in 1925.
+*Robert 'Bobby' Kennedy was born on this date in 1925.
 He was a white-American politician, lawyer, and author.

-Robert Francis Kennedy was born in Brookline, Massachusetts, the seventh child of Joseph P. Kennedy Sr. and Rose Kennedy.
+Robert Francis Kennedy was born in Brookline, Massachusetts, and was the seventh child of Joseph P. Kennedy Sr. and Rose Kennedy.
 After serving in the U.S. Naval Reserve as a seaman apprentice from 1944 to 1946, Kennedy returned to Harvard University and graduated in 1948.
 He received his law degree from the University of Virginia and was admitted to the Massachusetts bar in 1951.

 Before entering public office, he worked as a correspondent for The Boston Post and as an assistant counsel to the Senate committee chaired by Senator Joseph McCarthy.
 He began his political career the following year as the manager for his brother John's successful campaign for the U.S. Senate.
 He gained national attention as the chief counsel of the Senate Labor Rackets Committee from 1957 to 1959, where he publicly challenged Teamsters President Jimmy Hoffa over the corrupt practices of its union and authored The Enemy Within, a book about corruption in organized labor.